LineSpec DSL Reference

 Deterministic domain-specific language for integration testing.
 Intercepts database and HTTP traffic at the protocol level for language-agnostic, deterministic test execution.

-go install -tags beta github.com/livecodelife/linespec/cmd/linespec@v1.3.0
+go install github.com/livecodelife/linespec/cmd/linespec@v3.3.1

 Table of Contents